YidiFirstGit/DataEngineer/README.md

 5. Require figures

 In the web interface example, there are five sections:
-- “**Example Data**”, a static table shows the first 20 rows of the “test_houseprices” collection.
+- “**Example Data**”, a static table shows the first 20 rows of the “*test_houseprices*” collection.
 When the sale price is over 200000, the cell will be filled by red color.
-- “**Adding new price information**”, a html form can add new data into “test_houseprices” collection.
+- “**Adding new price information**”, a html form can add new data into “*test_houseprices*” collection.
 All four fields are required and house ‘Id’ will be automated generated.
-- “**Searching for records**”, a html form can request data from “test_houseprices” collection with at least one request.
+- “**Searching for records**”, a html form can request data from “*test_houseprices*” collection with at least one request.
-- “**Exchange currency**”, a html form will query the house prices infos from "test_houseprice" and add one column called "*Price(currency)*".
+- “**Exchange currency**”, a html form will query the house prices infos from "*test_houseprice*" and add one column called "*Price(currency)*".
 You can also download the excel file after exchanging.
-Basically, it request a query that join the "test_houseprices" with the "currencyEuroBase" collection and calcuate the "*SalePrice*" in the request currency.
+Basically, it request a query that join the "*test_houseprices*" with the "*currencyEuroBase*" collection and calcuate the "*SalePrice*" in the request currency.
 - “**Plot for Sale Price**”, it will present nice bokeh style figure for different types of data together with average sale price in different value.
 More precisely, it will present a line plot with datetime x-axis for date related data(e.g. Month and Year sold), a line plot with requested data value for numerical data, or a spot plot with categories for categorial data.

 Those sections are corresponding to the listed tasks, separately.
 The first four section only test with five fields from the original data as shown in the “**Example Data**”.
 There is a new column called “**currency**”, which is random generated from a currency list from “**currencyEuroBase**” collection.

+Notice: All the data are raw data.
+When you plot the sale price with some fields, you might get an empty figure.